Marriage & Family Therapy

 Previously named Couples and Family Therapy – name change effective Fall 2019

-Please Note: The graduate certificate in Couples and Family Therapy will officially change names to Marriage and Family Therapy for the 19-20 academic year.
-If you will be applying to the program for the Fall 2018, Spring 2019, or Summer 2019 semesters, your application will be considered for the program under the name Couples and Family Therapy.
-In the Summer 2019, you will have the option to change majors to fall under the Marriage and Family Therapy program name.
+Please Note: The MS in Couples and Family Therapy program will officially change names to MS in Marriage and Family Therapy for the 19-20 academic year.
+If you will be applying to the program for Fall 2018, Spring 2019, or Summer 2019 semesters, your application will be considered for the program under the name Couples and Family Therapy.
+In Summer 2019, you will have the option to change majors to fall under the Marriage and Family Therapy program name.

 Contact Marriage and Family Therapy Program Director, Dr. Stephen Flynn, with any questions related to the MFT program or certificate.

 Students can complete the 60 credit MS in Marriage and Family Therapy by itself or add one of the following concentrations:

 Did you know PSU allows you to take up to 12 credits of graduate coursework before applying to most programs?
 So whether you are admitted to a program or just want to try a class, you can get started today!